joelclermont/kendo-docs/api/framework/datasource.md

 ### at

-Returns the raw data record at the specified index
+Returns the data item at the specified index.

 #### Example